Claude Code Skills Are Static Snapshots, Not Dynamic Subroutines

 - Test skills against current sources on a schedule.

 Skills are locked into time at creation.
-Recognising the constraint is what stops a skill from quietly producing wrong output long after the source it was written from has moved on.
+Recognising the constraint is what stops a skill from quietly producing wrong output long after the source it was written from has moved on, and it is also what keeps the user's work intact when the model or its system prompt is revised underneath.
+In a race where model releases land every few weeks, that insulation is the point.